OpenBoon/OpenBoon/applications/scrounger/README.md

 The Scounger application can be built as a standalone Docker Container.
 This is a helpful list of Docker commands you can use to build an image, run the image, and manage the resulting container.
-If doing continual development, it may be wise to create aliases for these commands in your shell profile.
+If doing continuous development, it may be wise to create aliases for these commands in your shell profile.

 ### Build